ONTOX Hackathon

 Hack to save lives and avoid animal suffering

-ARTIFICIAL INTELLIGENCE (AI) IN TOXICOLOGY – A POTENTIAL DRIVER FOR REDUCING/REPLACING LABORATORY ANIMALS IN THE FUTURE.
-WE ARE LOOKING FOR SOLUTIONS AND INNOVATIVE IDEAS TO MOVE FORWARD.
-ARE YOU GOING TO HELP US TO HACK THIS COMPLEX CHALLENGES?
+ARTIFICIAL INTELLIGENCE (AI) IN TOXICOLOGY is A POTENTIAL DRIVER FOR REDUCING/REPLACING LABORATORY ANIMALS IN THE FUTURE.
+WE LOOKED FOR SOLUTIONS AND INNOVATIVE IDEAS and hacked the complex challenges to MOVE FORWARD.

-ONTOX hackathon, “Hack to save lives and avoid animal suffering“, will be held from 21 to 23 April 2024 in Utrecht Science Park.
-The whole event is open to a diverse community of forward-thinkers and problem-solvers interested in the intersection of AI and ethical toxicology.
-The goal is to bring together passionate individuals who seek innovative solutions to critical challenges in toxicology.
+ONTOX hackathon, “Hack to save lives and avoid animal suffering“, was held from 21 to 23 April 2024 in Utrecht Science Park.
+The whole event was open to a diverse community of forward-thinkers and problem-solvers interested in the intersection of AI and ethical toxicology.
+The goal was to bring together passionate individuals who seek innovative solutions to critical challenges in toxicology.

-Among the hackathon participants will be a mix of gender, nationalities, and experiences.
-ONTOX hackathon will have three overall groups in all established breakout groups:
+Among the hackathon participants was a mix of gender, nationalities, and experiences.
+ONTOX hackathon had three overall groups in all established breakout groups:

 Hackathon experts